volopivoshenko/configflow/README.md

-# configflow
+# ConfigFlow

-configflow – is the configuration management library for Python.
+ConfigFlow – is the configuration management library for Python.